yashap/parker/FEATURE_LIST.md

   - Styling
   - [Default font styles](https://tailwindcss.com/docs/font-family) and whatnot for tailwind?
   - Maybe move everything from `frontends/landlord/app.json` into `frontends/landlord/app.config.ts`?
-- Real implementation of place/location picking (landlord and BE)
-  - Probably a new service, that wraps Google Places API?
 - Real implementation of parking spot bookings and time rules (BE)
   - BE remaining, for time rules/overrides:
     - Time rule evaluation should be able to: